stormpath/stormpath-documentation/source/accnt_mgmt.rst

   :scale: 100%
   :alt: Final ERD

 This our completed resource set, with an Account that is a member of a Group inside a Directory.
 That Directory, along with the Application, sit inside the Stormpath Tenant.
-Notice, hoyouver, that there is no association betyouen the Application and the Directory.
+Notice, however, that there is no association between the Application and the Directory.
 For more information about this, please see :ref:`the Authentication chapter <create-asm>`.

 .. _importing-accounts: